imran99744/linux_shell_scripting/README.md

 - Display the most expensive processes running on the system

 ## Conclusion:
-The System Information Script is a useful tool for quickly checking various information about the system.
+This System Information Script is a useful tool for quickly checking various information about the system.
 It can help to monitor the system performance and troubleshoot issues.